 I’ll always be taking photographs to capture the moment, even if no one else can understand why – my love of photography shared with my grandfather is what finally prompted me to start a blog, I hope I can share it with you too.

-My latest holiday was to Cuba and favourite podcast at the moment is Courage and Spice: The Podcast for Humans with Self-Doubt and I highly recommend both!
+My latest holiday was to Cuba and favorite podcast at the moment is Courage and Spice: The Podcast for Humans with Self-Doubt and I highly recommend both!

 What do you like about Cambridge?